basics/vue-semantic-structure/docs/src/integration/nuxt-3.md

 `ContentHeadline` and `ContentContainer` can also be defined globally.

-Only one plugin needs to be created for this.
+A plugin must be created in the project for this.

 ::: code-group